 - 82 cents per mile

-- 22 cents per mile monthly mileage bonus,
+- Monthly mileage bonus of 22 cents per mile

-This U.S based company was founded in 1981 by Patrick A. Gallagher with one tractor and two workers.
-It renders services throughout the US, Canada, and Mexico and actively has 972 trucks and over 1500 trailers.
-PGT Trucking runs a regional business, giving most drivers a chance to be home on weekends.
+Founded in 1981 by Patrick A. Gallagher, PGT Trucking started out with a single tractor and two employees.
+Since then, PGT Trucking has grown to service the United States, Canada and Mexico.
+Now, with a fleet of 972 trucks and over 1,500 trailers, PGT Trucking runs a regional business, giving most drivers the opportunity to work during the week and be home on weekends.

-- Offers free medical, dental, and vision insurance plans
+- Free medical, dental and vision insurance plans

 - Quarterly bonuses

 - Overtime pay